Suspect in Brooklyn subway train shooting has been arrested, officials say - KESQ

 By Brynn Gingras, Shimon Prokupecz, Pervaiz Shallwani, Artemis Moshtaghian, Laura Ly, Kristina Sgueglia and Eric Levenson, CNN

-The 62-year-old man suspected of shooting 10 people on a subway train in Brooklyn on Tuesday was arrested by patrol officers in New York’s East Village neighborhood on Wednesday afternoon, three law enforcement officials told CNN.
+The man suspected of shooting 10 people on a subway train in Brooklyn on Tuesday was arrested by patrol officers in New York’s East Village neighborhood on Wednesday afternoon, officials said.

-Frank James, who police initially described as a “person of interest,” was taken into custody hours after officials declared him a suspect in the shooting.
-His status was elevated after investigators determined he purchased the gun recovered at the scene, law enforcement officials said.
+Frank James, 62, was arrested without incident on the street at about 1:40 p.m. after police got a tip on its Crime Stoppers hotline, NYPD commissioner Keechant Sewell said.

-He was the target of a manhunt for less than a day and was captured in Manhattan about five miles from the shooting location.
+“My fellow New Yorkers: We got him.
+We got him,” Mayor Eric Adams said.

 LIVE UPDATES: Brooklyn subway station shooting